Gambit (unproduced film): Marvel Cinematic Universe

 Tatum appeared as the character in the Marvel Studios MCU film Deadpool & Wolverine (2024), wearing a comic-accurate costume and using Gambit's "indecipherable" Cajun accent.
 His lines and interactions with the other characters referenced the unsuccessful efforts to get the Gambit film made.
 Tatum was appreciative of star and co-writer Ryan Reynolds' efforts and support to incorporate the character in the film, with Tatum believing he never would have had the chance to portray Gambit following the solo film's cancellation.
 Shawn Levy, one of the directors Tatum approached to direct Gambit, directed Deadpool & Wolverine and knew it would be "gratifying" for Tatum to be in the film as the character, adding lots of nonsensical lines in the screenplay and letting Tatum add a "lot" of Cajun and French flavor.
 Following the film's release, Tatum expressed his hopes that his appearance's reception may renew interest in a Gambit film, having informed Marvel about his wishes to still make the project while acknowledging it all depends on what Disney CEO Bob Iger and Marvel Studios president Kevin Feige decide.
 Commenting on the possibilities of a Gambit film materializing in an Instagram story, Reynolds expressed his interest in working with Tatum for the project, either by reprising his role as Wade Wilson / Deadpool or assisting the production in some other way.
 Reynolds released a deleted scene online featuring Tatum's Gambit having survived the events of the film and teasing the character's potential return; a version of that scene was included on the Time Variance Authority monitors in the background of the film's post-credits scene.
 Reynolds said in November that Marvel executives were "obsessed" with Tatum's portrayal of the character, comparing the film's cancellation and later responses to his casting and early portrayal as Deadpool.

 In March 2025, Tatum was announced to be reprising his role as Gambit in Avengers: Doomsday (2026).
+In contrast to Deadpool & Wolverine, where Gambit's unintelligible Cajun accent was used for comedic effect, Tatum said he would not "go full Cajun" in Doomsday to maintain a more dramatic and serious tone.